Great leaders are the backbone of our society.

 3 Rare Leadership Qualities of Abraham Lincoln and Gandhi

-First, let us look to the example of one of the greatest leaders the world has ever known.
+If someone asks me “What is Leadership?” we need not look further than to the example of one of the greatest leaders the world has ever known.

 Lincoln did the impossible as a leader.
 I am not just talking about reuniting a country ravaged by civil war.
 He combined two traits as a leader that are seemingly incompatible—confidence and humility.

 Let’s start with humility.

 Attribute #1 – Humility

 Humility is generally defined as the quality or state of not thinking you are better than other people.

 But perhaps C.S.
 Lewis described it best when he said,